 True humility involves people not making themselves the center of attention.
-It entails people not doing good deeds just to be seen of men, but for the genuine benefit of others.
+It entails people doing good deeds for the genuine benefit of others.
 It necessitates people doing good for the sake of goodness, not to bolster one's own ego.
 It means putting other people before ourselves.
-It entails that a person not overestimate his or her own abilities.
+It entails that a person not overestimate his own abilities.
 Humility requires self-discipline.
 Humility requires self-sacrifice.
 Humility is required in order to be a truly virtuous person.
-This characteristic de-emphasizes the self (not implying that the individual is unimportant, as one must be able to assist self before he or she can do the same for others).
+This is to say that care of the self does not matter, since we must have a degree of self-sufficiency to help those less fortunate than ourselves.

-Another element worthy of discussion within the context of humility is that we as human beings have a tendency to compare ourselves to other people.
+Human beings on an individual level have a tendency to compare themselves to others.
 If we discover that we have greater talents than somebody else, then we are prone to develop a triumphalistic attitude.
 We become puffed-up.
 If we find out that somebody else has greater talents than do we, then our sense of dignity is prone to be injured.
 We become jealous and angry.
-Our feelings are hurt.
-In either result, this notion of people comparing themselves to others is spiritually detrimental.
-It is rooted in fleshly lusts.
+In either result, this notion of people comparing themselves to others is not helpful.
 It is a hopeless attempt to find a reason to preserve arrogance.
 But God is perfection.
 If we truly wish to better ourselves, then we must turn to Him and make great efforts to follow His perfect moral example.
-We must allow Him to transform our hearts and minds.
 We should use whatever gifts that God has bestowed upon us in a manner that glorifies His eternal name.

-Having a heart and mind consumed by arrogance is a dangerous thing.
+Having a heart and mind consumed by pride is a dangerous thing.
 It distorts our sense of reality and can get us into trouble.
-If a person does not humbly submit to God, then how can he or she recognize the need of salvation?
+If a person does not humbly submit to God, then how can he recognize the nature of his sinfulness and the need of salvation?
 In remaining prideful, individuals essentially make themselves their own gods.
 They are essentially saying that God is unnecessary.
 That is idolatry.
-Pride is the root of evil.
+Pride is the root of all evil.
 Pride is injurious to relationships with family and friends.
 Pride by its very nature is destructive.
 It is in a state of humility that love grows.
 It is in a state of humility that true honor flourishes.